Constructors

 command directly.

-Dagger modules have only one constructors.
+Dagger modules have only one constructor.
 Constructors of custom types are not registered; they are constructed by the function that chains them.

 Here is an example module with a custom constructor: